xieyuheng/inner/persons/robin-milner/1978-a-theory-of-type-polymorphism-in-programming.md

 > assigned a _monotype_).

 > We do not discuss in this paper -- except briefly at the end --
-> either coercions or the “overloading” of identifiers.
+> either coercions or the "overloading" of identifiers.
 Our view is
 > that these concepts, and also run-time type manipulation, are
 > somewhat orthogonal to a compile-time polymorphic type discipline,
 > and may (to some extent) be incorporated without invalidating it.